psi1703/k8s-ansible/docs/operations/operations-and-validation-runbook.md

 ## Worker-drain validation checklist

+Worker drain and uncordon recovery passed for both `otp-worker1` and `otp-worker2` on **2026-06-03**.

+Use this checklist for future re-validation or SCH-witnessed retesting.

-Run only in a controlled test window.
+Run only in a controlled maintenance window.

 Before drain: